Trader Libor: Setting Portfolio Money Management

 Then click the button Recalculate portfolio and after a while we will see the results on the right side.

 In the other tabs you can see a list of all trades, an Equity curve and a log file where individual trades are detailed.
-Here, also at the end of the log file, other portfolio statistics are listed.

 Of course, you can experiment and try giving different weights to individual strategies and see how the portfolio’s performance changes.